pasalino/TinyLanding/README.md

 ## Features

-* Create landing page in simple way by HTML and CSS
+* Easily create a landing page using HTML and CSS
-* Create multi landing page in one system
+* Create multi landing pages in one system
 * Out-of-the-box leads system
 * Export leads in CSV
-* Send email to admin each lead form reached
+* Admin receives an email for each lead form submitted
 * Use CsrfToken for security
 * Compress the output in minified mode
 * Use sqlite